cpbtechnology/US-Backend-Candidate-Lab/docs/README.md

 For SSL I feel like I could set that up if I had an extra 30 minutes.
 I like not having it for demo purposes but I know the assignment called for security.

+I'd also include more verification.
+For now I haven't added much but it's pretty easy to add things like making sure a title and a description is always there (i.e. not null).

 In terms of what else I'd like to do.
 I wanted to create an iOS app that showed the API in action.
 Unfortunately this started to take up a little more time then I had to spend on it.
 If I had another hour or two I could probably have something rudimentary prototyped.